GNC-Pose: Geometry-Aware GNC-PnP for Accurate 6D Pose Estimation

 \subsection{Gaps}

 Several gaps remain.
-Deep learning methods, have achieved impressive accuracy.
-However, these approaches require extensive training data, object-specific fine-tuning, or large foundation models.
+While deep learning methods have achieved impressive accuracy, these approaches require extensive training data, object-specific fine-tuning, or large foundation models.
 They often generalize poorly to unseen objects, rely on high-quality meshes, or demand GPU resources that limit deployment in robotics settings.
 Moreover, their behavior is less transparent, making debugging and failure analysis more difficult.
 Classical 6D pose estimation pipelines rely on geometric cues such as feature matching, PnP, ICP, or multi-view rendering.
-These methods have the advantage of being learning-free, object-agnostic, and fully interpretable, and can be applied to any new object as long as a CAD model is available.
-However, their performance is often significantly affected by imperfect correspondences, symmetries, occlusion, and noise in either the image or the CAD model.
+These methods have the advantage of being learning-free, fully interpretable, and can be applied to any new object as long as a CAD model is available.
+However, their performance is often affected by imperfect correspondences, symmetries, occlusion, and noise in either the image or the CAD model.
 Without strong regularization or learned priors, classical pipelines tend to produce unstable inliers, degenerate PnP updates, or convergence to incorrect modes under ambiguity.

-Bridging this gap requires methods that preserve the generality and interpretability of classical geometry-based pipelines while achieving robustness approaching that of learned models.
-Our work attempts to address this challenge by incorporating geometry-aware weighting and a graduated non-convexity PnP optimization scheme, enabling a fully learning-free pipeline to remain stable even under texture-variable regions, mismatching, and incomplete or inaccurate CAD geometry.
+Bridging this gap requires methods that preserve the generality and interpretability while achieving robustness.
+Our work attempts to address this challenge by incorporating geometry-aware weighting and a graduated non-convexity PnP optimization mechanism, enabling a fully learning-free pipeline to remain stable even under texture-variable regions, mismatching, and incomplete or inaccurate CAD geometry.